 The Eskimo Pie – a foil-wrapped ice cream bar covered in chocolate – was invented by Christian Kent Nelson in Iowa USA in 1920.
 He franchised the product and by January 1922 Eskimo Pies were being manufactured and sold in Australia.
 What would become Peters Eskimo Pie was launched in Queensland in 1923 and Peters eventually owned the brand name Australia-wide.
 More

-It’s not certain when the first Violet Crumble was made, but a box of Violet Crumbles was advertised in 1921.
+Some accounts would have it that the Violet Crumble dates back to 1913, while the manufacturers say 1923.
+The true date probably lies somewhere in between.
+A box of Violet Crumbles was advertised in 1921.
 The trademark was registered in 1923.
 Legend has it that Abel Hoadley named it after his wife’s favourite flower, the violet.
 However, Abel retired in 1913 and died in 1918 – probably before Violet Crumbles hit the market.
 More

 The Group Settlement Scheme in the south-west of Western Australia was a government venture designed to establish a dairy industry.
 Settlers were recruited from elsewhere in Australia and from Britain, given land and subsidised for stock and expenses.
 Many holdings were uneconomic and settlers endured great hardship.
 After two Royal Commissions, the schemes were abandoned in the early 1930s.
 More